jump-dev/JuMP.jl/docs/src/developers/custom_solver_binaries.md

 specifying the path for each of the becomes tedious.
 In this case, we can use Julia's `Override.toml` to replace an entire artifact.

-Over-riding an entire artifact requires you to replicate the structure and contents of the JLL package that we [explored above](@ref jll_structure).
+Overriding an entire artifact requires you to replicate the structure and contents of the JLL package that we [explored above](@ref jll_structure).

 In most cases you need only reproduce the `include`, `lib`, and `bin`